 Telehealth is the use of telecommunication technology—computers and mobile devices—to support virtual care, health education for patients, healthcare administration, and public health initiatives.
 Sudden, rapid adoption has illuminated telehealth benefits and challenges for healthcare professionals in every specialty.

-Benefits for providers
+Benefits of telehealth for providers

 Though patients’ benefits may seem more obvious, medical providers have also been enjoying the following advantages of telehealth for years:

-1. Improved access to care
+1. Improved access to medical care

 Call centers and nurse advice lines have brought the most immediate telehealth benefits and challenges into the spotlight, and in 2020, benefits have by far outweighed challenges.

 The ability to treat minor COVID symptoms while the patient is comfortable and safe at home is critical.
-Throughout the pandemic, many patients have been wary of facilities and avoid provider waiting rooms, so distanced diagnosis and prescription are a welcome relief.
+Throughout the COVID-19 pandemic, many patients have been wary of facilities and avoid provider waiting rooms, so distanced diagnosis and prescription are a welcome relief.

 For years before the pandemic, healthcare providers have struggled to provide adequate care for patients who: